-- The City's detail(s) of tree protection barrier type (Division K Planting (richmondhill.ca)) - Storage and staging areas including the construction access route. - The drip lines of vegetated areas as staked by the Conservation Authority in conjunction with municipal staff - Qualified Tree Consultant's contact information - Municipal address of the subject property - Key map (approximate scale of 1: 10,000) in the top right corner of the drawing indicating the location of the site in relation to a larger area (at least one major intersection should be visible) - Working scale of the drawing (i.e. metric scale between 1:200 and 1:1,000) - Complete legend/key - Date of preparation/submission/site visit - The Site Servicing and Grading Plan that may accompany some applications must include the existing and proposed grades
+- The location of tree protection fencing - An outline of the proposed development including grading changes, structures and work areas/zones associated with the application - Location of topsoil stockpiles, and the construction - The City's detail(s) of tree protection barrier type (Division K Planting (richmondhill.ca)) - Storage and staging areas including the construction access route. - The drip lines of vegetated areas as staked by municipal staff - Arborist's contact information - Municipal address of the subject property - Key map (approximate scale of 1:10,000) in the top right corner of the drawing indicating the location of the site in relation to a larger area (at least one major intersection should be visible) - Working scale of the drawing (i.e. metric scale between 1:200 and 1:1,000) - Complete legend/key - Date of preparation/submission/site visit - The Site Servicing and Grading Plan that may accompany some applications must include the existing and proposed grades